-The policy should set out the activities and persons to whom it applies.
-In the area of employment, for example, Code protections have been interpreted broadly, to include temporary, casual, and contract staff, as well as volunteers.
-Employees are protected, not only against harassment and discrimination by co-workers, management and superiors, but also against harassment and discrimination by others who enter the employment context, such as suppliers or clients.
+The policy should set out the activities involved and who it applies to.
+In employment, for example, Code protections have been interpreted broadly, to include temporary, casual and contract staff, as well as volunteers.
+Employees are protected against harassment and discrimination by co-workers, management and superiors - and they are also protected from the actions of others who enter the employment context, such as suppliers or clients.
 Employees may be protected while off the work site, or outside of normal working hours, where activities are connected to the workplace.
-Because employees are entitled to work in an environment free of harassment and discrimination from clients, suppliers or others who enter the employment context, the organization should ensure that the policy is publicly posted or otherwise made available to visitors to the organization.
+Because employees are entitled to work in an environment free of harassment and discrimination from clients, suppliers or others who enter the employment context, publicly post the policy or make it available to visitors.

 The Code also requires organizations to avoid harassment and discrimination in the services they offer to the public.
-This includes dealings with customers, potential customers, and business associates, such as, for example, suppliers.
+This includes dealings with customers, potential customers and business associates such as suppliers.

-In the area of rental housing, the right to be free from harassment applies both to tenants and applicants.
-Landlords may be held liable if they do not take steps to ensure that tenants are protected from harassment by other tenants, or by persons visiting the premises, such as persons performing maintenance.
+In rental housing, the right to be free from harassment applies both to tenants and applicants.
+Landlords may be held liable if they do not take steps to ensure that tenants are protected from harassment by other tenants, or by people visiting the premises, such as maintenance and other support staff.